NyteshadeXT/PF2e-Core-Vault/1-GM Toolkit/Harvest Compendium/Harvest Compendium Equipment/D/drake-hide.md

 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level: 11
+level: 5
 group:
-bulk:
+bulk: "L"
-value: "1200"
+value: "10"
 subvalue: "gp"
 invest:
-usage: "etched-onto-med-heavy-armor"
+usage: "held in one hand"
-license: "OGL"
+license: "ORC"
 identify: ""
-description: "This substantial rune makes you difficult to hold back.
-Whenever you are affected by an effect that lasts until you [[Escape]] (for instance, from the [[Grapple]] action or a tanglefoot bag), you become [[Quickened]].
-You can use the extra action each round only to Step or Escape."
+description: "This drake hide could be mistaken for dragonhide by an uneducated buyer.
+It can be sold to unscrupulous leatherworkers."
 activate: ""
 craft:
 destruction: